Computational Foundations for Strategic Coopetition: Formalizing Interdependence and Complementarity: Empirical Validation: The Samsung-Sony S-LCD Joint Venture

 Figure~\ref{fig:slcd_gamma} presents the gamma calibration results.

-\textbf{Results}: As shown in Figure~\ref{fig:slcd_gamma}, the optimal configuration achieves $\gamma = 0.5$ with validation score 30/60.
-This configuration produces baseline actions 53.9, cooperative actions 82.8 (53.5\% increase), and counterfactual reduction 13.0\%.
-The power function specification with this parameterization captures basic coopetitive dynamics but achieves only moderate empirical fit.
+\textbf{Results}: As shown in Figure~\ref{fig:slcd_gamma}, the optimal configuration achieves $\gamma = 0.5$ with validation score 46/60 under strict historical alignment scoring.
+This configuration produces baseline actions 0.32 (normalized units), cooperative actions 0.84 (166\% increase).
+While the power function specification captures coopetitive dynamics, the 166\% cooperation increase exceeds the realistic historical range of 15-50\% documented for S-LCD, resulting in penalty under strict scoring.